Eco search engine sees surge in downloads as Amazon burns

 Ecosia uses Microsoft Bing’s search engine technology and sells ads just like many other tech companies.
 But instead of rewarding mostly shareholders, the company said it is contributing 80% of its profits to tree-planting efforts and keeping just a small amount for itself.
 The company estimates it can plant one tree for every 45 searches that people do.

-Other companies and even celebrities are taking action over the fires as well.
-Apple, for example has pledged aid, though it has not given many specifics.
+Other companies and even celebrities are also taking action in response to the fires.
+Apple, for example, has pledged aid, though it has not given many details.
 Leonardo DiCaprio’s foundation has pledged $5 million.

-But can a typical person help the rainforest by simply changing search engines or supporting certain companies?
+Can a typical person help the rainforest by simply changing search engines or supporting certain companies?

-Larry Chiagouris, a professor of marketing at Pace University, said switching to Ecosia requires little effort and “might make a difference,” but the best way to respond is to give directly to a charity that specializes in a cause and spends donations wisely.
+While switching to Ecosia requires little effort and “might make a difference,” the best way to respond is to give directly to a charity that specializes in a cause and spends donations wisely, said Larry Chiagouris, a professor of marketing at Pace University.

+Art Markman, professor of psychology and marketing at the University of Texas, said disaster relief tends to be reactive and driven by the news cycle.
+He said charitable organizations can capitalize on that by making it easy to give money.

+“Generally speaking, doing something is better than doing nothing,” said Art Markman, professor of psychology and marketing at the University of Texas.
+“We tend to do things that are easy.”

 A nonprofit called B Lab has certified Ecosia as a for-profit company with a social mission.
 Ecosia’s bigger goal is to combat climate change.
 It works with such nonprofit groups as The Nature Conservancy and the Eden Reforestation Projects.